-The variation of inter-storey drift along the height of all diagrid buildings are shown in Fig. 7
+The variation of inter-storey drift along the height of all diagrid buildings are shown in Fig. 7 storey drift values are found to be within the permissible limit.

 For earthquake load, as per code IS: 1893-2002, clause:7.11.1, page no: 27, the storey drift in any storey due to minimum specified lateral force with partial load factor of 1.0 should not exceed 0.004 times storey height that is H/250, where H is the storey height in meter.
 The